-You can open Windows System information by searching for it from the Start menu, or by running “msinfo32.exe” from the run app.
+You can open Windows System information by searching for it from the Start menu.
+Alternatively, you can run “msinfo32.exe” from the run app.
 I decided to choose to search for it as you can see here:

-With your motherboard’s model number, you have all the info you need to shop for RAM and other hardware, which are some of the best ways to speed up a computer — and you can also use this information to download or upgrade your motherboard’s drivers.
+Now that you know how to tell what motherboard you have, you’ll have an easier time managing your computer.
+With its model number, you have all the info you need to shop for RAM and other hardware, which are some of the best ways to speed up a computer — and you can also use this information to download or upgrade your motherboard’s drivers.

 Follow Us On